dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerContainer.ts' lines:16-29 %}

+Notice that the `render` method adds a `key` property to each `workerData` entry as it is passed into the `Worker` widget.
+The keys should be added by whatever widget is rendering the `Worker`s so that it can ensure that each one receives a unique value.

 Refactoring the application has made the `WorkerContainer` more flexible than the initial implementation.
 This is because it is no longer responsible for determining its data source.
-It can receive data from any external provider, such as the `App` class or a data store, and renders it.
+It can receive data from any external provider, such as the `App` class or a data store, and simply renders it.

 ## Summary
 In this tutorial, we have created and styled widgets within Dojo 2.
 Widgets are classes that derive from `WidgetBase<WidgetProperties>`.
 This base class provides the basic functionality for generating visual components in a Dojo 2 application.
 By overriding the `render` method, a widget can generate the virtual DOM nodes that control how it is rendered.